avnet-iotconnect/iotc-android-sdk/README.md

-# IOT Connect SDK: iotconnect-Android-sdk
+# IOT Connect SDK: iotconnect-Android-sdk(Device Message 2.1)

 This is Android library to connect with IoTConnect cloud by MQTT This library only abstract JSON responses from both end D2C and C2D